finos/rune-dsl/documentation/documentation.rst

 """"
 The ``zonedDateTime`` record type unambiguously refers to a single instant of time.

-Alternativley in the CDM there is the data type ``BusinessCenterTime`` type, where a simple ``time`` "5:00:00" is specified alongside a business center.
+Alternatively in the CDM there is the data type ``BusinessCenterTime`` , where a simple ``time`` "5:00:00" is specified alongside a business center.
 The simple time should be interpreted with the timezone information of the associated business center.

 Inheritance
 """""""""""